gdbassett/dev.fm.infosecanalytics.com/content/en/docs/Tasks/read_flows.md

 `flow` A SPARQL string query reading data.
 (INSERT, UPDATE, and DELETE queries will not be accepted.)
 See the [SPARQL Concepts](docs/Concepts/sparql.md) page for more details on SPARQL queries.

+`initNs` Optionally, rather than specify PREFIXes in the SPARQL query, a dictionary of namespaces can be supplied to replace in the SELECT statement itself.
+The dictionary takes the form `{"foaf": "http://xmlns.com/foaf/0.1/"}` for example, then allowing `foaf:workplaceHomepage \"http://infosecanalytics.com\"` to be used in the query.
+If not using, do not include in the query.

 The difference from the POST API is that `builder`, `best_practices`, and `attack_flow_version` will be ignored if provided.

 ## GET /flows resposne